codedragon/Puppy_career_talk/slides.md

 # A word about networking:
-Your most important connections will be the ones who have worked with you, coded with you or see you as an expert on some level.
+## Your most important connections will be the ones who have worked with you, coded with you
+or see you as an expert on some level.
-How do you get this network?<!-- .element: class="fragment" data-fragment-index="1" -->
+## How do you get this network?<!-- .element: class="fragment" data-fragment-index="1" -->

 Note:
-If you have a tight resume/linkedin, you can get some headway with company recruiters, but inside help will help get you past your deficiencies
+If you have a tight resume/linkedin, you can get some headway with company recruiters, but inside help will help get you past your deficiencies do survey

-Note:
-do survey